 It’s easy enough to say ‘the larger the better’, and the fact is that a larger telescope will show you more than a small one.
 We define a telescope’s size by its aperture – that is, the size of its main mirror or lens – rather than by its length or magnification.
-Telescopes start at about 60 mm aperture (2½ inches), and even these will show you a wide range of objects, but if you can afford something larger you will enjoy better views. around 100 mm is a reasonable size, and there are many reasonably priced 130 mm telescopes on the market these days.
+Telescopes start at about 60 mm aperture (2½ inches), and even these will show you a wide range of objects, but if you can afford something larger you will enjoy better views.
+Around 100 mm is a good size, and there are many reasonably priced 130 mm telescopes on the market these days.

 Once you get to sizes larger than about 250 mm you are into seriously large telescopes, though you can get off-the-shelf instruments considerably larger than that.

 As well as gathering more light and giving a brighter image, the larger the telescope, the more detail it can show.
 This is known as resolving power.
 The standard way of testing this is to look at double or binary stars – stars which consist of two individual stars close together, usually in orbit around each other (though usually taking hundreds of years for a single orbit).
 Stars which appear single in a small telescope are resolved into doubles in a larger one.
 And with a 60 mm telescope no amount of magnification will show the gap in Saturn’s rings called the Cassini Division, for example, whereas with a 100 mm telescope it is usually obvious.
-The Earth’s unsteady atmosphere also limits the visibility of fine detail, so you need to get steady conditions to make the most of larger apertures and their improved resolving power.
+The Earth’s unsteady atmosphere also limits the visibility of fine detail, so you need to get steady conditions to make the most of larger apertures and their improved resolving power.<